An RF PCB design is a bit different from a conventional board. What makes it distinct are parameters like:

-With all these factors in mind, the complexity of an RF design process increases due to elements like EMI interference, high-frequency signal channeling, etc. In this article, we will discuss all these things in detail.
-For starters, let’s take up impedance matching.
+With all these factors in mind, the complexity of an RF design process increases due to elements like EMI interference, and high-frequency signal channeling.
+In this article, you will learn the 7 factors influencing your RF PCB design.

 In a controlled impedance RF circuit, maximum power transfer without distortion occurs from source to load when the impedance remains the same throughout the trace.
 This impedance is known as the characteristic impedance of the trace (Z0).
 The characteristic impedance depends on the geometry of the traces, such as trace width, the dielectric constant of the PCB material, trace thickness, and height from the reference ground plane.
 In order to match these impedances, matching circuits are also designed.